 “Autism in adults” will be the theme of the next Science Bar

-A Science Bar dedicated to adult autism
+A Science Bar dedicated to autism in adults

 To discuss this topic, four multidisciplinary experts will answer questions from the audience: